-The options in this menu are explained below.
+The options in this menu are as follows:

 - Select Directory: Specifies the location that the Editor uses for loading and saving program files.
 (Note that this option has no function in the Manager.) - Load Program from File to Editor: Loads a program from your computer into the Editor.
-The FI v3 Editor can load program files that were created with a pre-v3 Editor (.prg), but will convert these to the v3 format (.pr3) when saving.3 - Save Program from Editor to File: Saves an edited program to your computer.
+The FI4 Editor can load program files that were created with a pre-V4 Editor (.prg, .pr3), but will convert these to the current format (.pr4) when saving.11 - Save Program from Editor to File: Saves an edited program to your computer.